PerfectFit-project/rasa_bot/README.md

 | Values  | [prolificID] | [1-4]     | [1-30]         | [the use's input in text format] |      |

 ** The activity_index can have integer (i.e. 1) or float values (i.e. 1,1) depending on the index of the activity (if it was a parent or child acitivity).

+** In case there was only one iteration (round_num = 1), there is no activity recommended, so there will be no record of the use found in the activity_history table.

 ### Restart/Timeout